tinsaye-simeneh/tinsaye-simeneh/README.md

 <h3 align="center">Frontend Web Developer & UI/UX Designer</h3>

 ## 🌐 About me:
-<p> Tinsaye is a Second year Electromechanical Engineering Student, Frontend Web Developer and UI/UX Designer with 2+ years of experience and He's deeply passionate about creating a Good and trusted product.
-He had Created many Website based Designing and Development projects and Programs.
-He is a self-motivated and hard-working individual who is always looking for new challenges and opportunities to grow and improve.
+<p> I'm a Second year Electromechanical Engineering Student, Frontend Web Developer and UI/UX Designer with 2+ years of experience and I'm deeply passionate about creating a Good and trusted product.
+I had Created many Website based Designing and Development projects and Programs.I'm a self-motivated and hard-working individual who is always looking for new challenges and opportunities to grow and improve.
-He's open to collaborate both as a Web developer & UI/UX Designer positions.
+I'm open to collaborate both as a Web developer & UI/UX Designer positions.
 Feel free to reach him out.
 </p>

 [![](https://visitcount.itsvg.in/api?id=tinsaye-simeneh&icon=4&color=8)](https://visitcount.itsvg.in)